ssbc/ssb-meta-feeds-spec/README.md

 }
 ```

+For how meta feeds can be used together with existing feeds to enable
+partial replication see [ssb-secure-partial-replication].

 ### New SSB feed

 A new feed starts by constructing a seed.
 From this seed both the meta